 About Drone Scene

 Regulations are constantly changing.
-It remains the responsibility of any pilot to check for any changes before flying the same location.
+It remains the responsibility of any pilot to check for any changes before flying at the same location.

 Drone Scene Top 10